dmartins5/solar_tracker_project/README.md

 - 2x Push Buttons (1 for Calibration and 1 for Reset)

+<b>UPDATE #7:</b> Source Code Version 0.5 is Available

+The changes in this code are minor from Version 0.4, the changes made includes integrating the functionality of the rgs13 and fs5103r motors.
+This will most likely be the final version of the code prior to Version 1.0.

 <b>UPDATE #6:</b> Source Code Version 0.4 is Available

 The changes in this version mainly includes additional variables such as calibration variables and a sign variable to determine direction.
 In addition the calibration button for PORTC5 has been implemented to perform the calibration: